Robert Devore Leigh: Bennington College presidency

 The local residents sometimes raised their eyebrow at free-spirited faculty and students.
 Mildred Leigh took it upon herself as the president's wife to remind the faculty of their responsibilities, "almost," as one recalled," as though we had to live up to our New England setting and not be 'gypsies' in the midst of this whole progressive education," adding that the dancers did have "suntan leotards that would look very nude," and that the village thought they had a nudist colony."

 Leigh also brought political thinkers to campus.
 In 1934 Leigh wrote to John Dewey, inviting him to visit Dewey House, named after him, and to address an evening meeting, one of a series designed to correlate the various fields of student study.
 He asked Dewey for a talk on "the general principles and background of liberalism and democracy", which the college was attempting to apply to fields of literature, art, science, and religion, and to clarify the terms "Fascism and Communism."
 In the summer of 1940, Leigh, arranged for a number of European refugee scholars to take up residence, pursue their studies, and interact with students.
 One of them, Karl Polanyi, delivered a series of lectures preparing for his 1944 The Great Transformation.

 The faculty and Leigh sometimes grew apart.
 Theodore M. Newcomb, who taught psychology in the 1930s, later reflected that Leigh recruited teachers who would be open to educational innovation, but "he ended up with lots of New Deal types, some even farther left."
 Newcomb organized a faculty union, which Leigh opposed.
 Leigh also opposed Newcomb's publication of the preliminary results of what became known as the "Bennington Studies", which showed that the students, largely from affluent and conservative families, moved to the left while at Bennington.

 Leigh, reported the New York Times, felt that seven years was a long enough term.
 He wanted to limit terms of appointment for the faculty, as well, feeling that the faculty should shift membership in the same way as trustee and overseer membership of other colleges shifted.

 He resigned in 1941, at the age of 50, saying he thought no college should be "shackled by executive leadership gradually growing stale, feeble or lacking in initiative."
 He was succeeded by a member of the Bennington faculty, Dr. Lewis Webster Jones, 42, economist and labor mediator.
 Leigh then joined the Institute for Advanced Study, Princeton, New Jersey.

 Career in government and higher education

-During World War II Leigh first was director of the Foreign Broadcast Intelligence Service, chairman of the United Nations Monitoring Commussion.
+During World War II Leigh first was director of the Foreign Broadcast Intelligence Service, chairman of the United Nations Monitoring Commission.
 After the war, the University of Chicago's Commission on Freedom of the Press made him director.
 He next was visiting professor, Columbia University, in 1950, then acting dean of the library school and in 1956 the dean.